Wilderness Camping And Outdoor Living Skills For Families.

-A low-key variation of the Jack Mountain “Woodsman” course designed as a fun family camping and learning experience.
-We’ll spend the week at the field school learning the skills of bushcraft and survival, as well as learning about the local ecology in the form of edible wild plants, tracks and sign, reading the weather, and the stars and night sky.
-In addition to the time spent learning, we’ll also make time for fishing, swimming, cooking over the fire and enjoying the pleasures of a simple, outdoor life.
+A low-key variation of our adult weeklong courses designed as a fun family camping and learning experience.
+We’ll spend the week at the SOTF campus learning the skills of bushcraft and survival, as well as learning about the local ecology in the form of edible wild plants, tracks and sign, reading the weather, and the stars and night sky.
+In addition to the time spent learning, we’ll also make time for swimming, cooking over the fire and enjoying the pleasures of a simple, outdoor life.

 Basic bushcraft knowledge is important for anyone who hikes, camps, paddles, or spends any time in the backcountry of the northern hardwood or boreal forests.